onera/Cassiopee/Post/doc/source/Post.rst

     :param a:  Input data
     :type  a:  [array, list of arrays] or [pyTree, base, zone, list of zones]
-    :param varname: variable name (can be preceded by 'nodes:' or 'centers:')
+    :param varname: variable name(s) (can be preceded by 'nodes:' or 'centers:')
-    :type varname: string
+    :type varname: [string, list of strings]
     :rtype:  identical to input

     *Example of use:*